mofanv/darknetz/README.md

 ```
 darknetp classifier train -pp 4 cfg/mnist.dataset cfg/mnist_lenet.cfg
 ```
-You can choose the partition point from layers in TEE by adjusting argument `-pp`.
+You can choose the partition point of layers in the TEE by adjusting the argument `-pp`.

 You will see output from the Normal World like this:
 ```